 4.10 As with the LTSG, although this funding would not appear under this name, it could be expected to figure in some form when the local government finance system is reformed.
 For 2022/23 the Local Government Finance Settlement included a new one-off Services Grant and the Council received £0.477m.
-The Government indicated that the new grant would provide funding to all tiers of local government in recognition of the vital services, including social care, delivered at every level of local government.
+The Government indicated that the grant would provide funding to all tiers of local government in recognition of the vital services, including social care, delivered at every level of local government.
 It also included funding for local government costs for the introduction of the Health and Social Care Levy but which has now been reversed from 6 November 2022.
-Until the DLUHC Policy Statement on 12 December, it was unclear if and how, the Government intended to address this reversal through the funding streams.
-However, it now seems that the Services Grant will be reduced and the MTFS will be updated following the Provisional Settlement.
-Whilst this grant may be reduced for 2023/24, there may be some compensating increase with RSG as detailed in Section 4.6 above.
+Until the Provisional Settlement, it was unclear if and how, the Government intended to address this reversal through the funding streams.
+As per the Provisional Settlement this grant has been reduced for 2023/24 by £0.208m from the current level of £0.477m.
+The MTFS has been updated to assume this reduced level of grant for the foreseeable future.